Fluoroscopy: Real-Time Imaging and Its Impact on Modern Medicine

 Real-Time X-Ray Imaging

 Fluoroscopy is a medical imaging technique that allows real-time visualisation of internal body structures using X-rays.
 This technology has revolutionised the field of diagnostic and interventional radiology, providing invaluable insights into various medical conditions and facilitating numerous procedures.
-This comprehensive guide delves into fluoroscopy’s principles, applications, benefits, and risks, offering a detailed understanding of its significance in modern medicine.
+This guide looks into fluoroscopy’s principles, applications, benefits, and risks, offering a detailed understanding of its significance in modern medicine.

 .